 Henry instinctively knew that if he thought his previous interviews with the firm’s partners were difficult he was wrong.
 This was going to be the real test.
 This was going to be a nightmare.
 A story you tell around a campfire or over a round of beers with your college buddies.

 Katherine removed the quivering rabbit from its cage, nuzzling its nose with her own.
 “You’re a good bunny, aren’t you?”

 The rabbit could sense its fate.
 Henry tried to look away, but there was nothing else to focus on.
 The office was barren.

 Katherine lifted one section of the terrarium’s lid, gently pacing the rabbit behind a glass partition that separated it from the still coiled snake, which was now aroused and shaking its rattle.
 With her back to Henry, Katherine replaced the terrarium cover and gently lifted the glass partition so that the rabbit was now completely exposed to its predator.

-The snake began to uncoil, slithering it way across the floor of the terrarium, weaving left and then right across the rocks and gravel.
+The snake began to uncoil, slithering it way across the bottom of the terrarium, weaving left and then right across the rocks and gravel.
 The rabbit instinctively turned its back to the snake, clawing desperately on the sheer glass of the terrarium wall, desperate and frightened.

 It was only a matter of seconds before Lucifer struck.
 Katherine seemed mesmerized, watching in delight as the snake begin to make small work of its prey.
 The rabbit’s eyes were half closed, its body now limp, and the snake begin feeding.